near/discovery-docs/docs/discovery/components/widget.md

 ---

 ## Open Source With Version Control
-The source code of every widget is openly stored in [SocialDB](../../social/home.md).
-The owner of the widget can update the widget's code, and since SocialDB is stored on a blockchain, all the previous versions of the widget will remain available.
+The source code of every component is openly stored in [SocialDB](../../social/home.md).
+The owner of the component can update it's code, and since SocialDB is stored on a blockchain, all the previous versions of the component will remain available.